cURL

 Body

-A collection of row objects conforming to the schema of the table where keys are the column IDs and values are the column values:
+A row object conforming to the schema of the table, where keys are the column IDs and values are the column values:

 {